PSE-TECO-2020-TEAM1/e2e-ml_deployment/README.md

-# glue - example deployment of the application
+# deployment - example deployment of the application

 This repository serves as an example deployment of "An Interactive End-To-End Machine Learning Platform" (Name subject to change).
 The application consists of 4 different components, each of which is distributed as a docker image via Dockerfiles.